amanzour/structure-informed-rna-inverse-design/README.md

 3. If multiple 3D backbones are provided, the GNN encoder treats them as separate inputs, only pooling updated node embeddings at the final stage in the decoder.
 The reason for this choice of model architecture is to increase expressiveness of RNAs with multiple stable structures, such as riboswtiches.

 ### Minor
-1. Edge determination in the original `gRNAde` was according to `k-means` clustering of node locations.
+1. Edge determination in the original gRNAde was according to k-means clustering of node locations.
 Here, there were three different edge types.
-The spatial edge types were derived similarly, except that the clustering algorithm used here was `dbscan`.
+The spatial edge types were derived similarly, except that the clustering algorithm used here was dbscan.
 The rational was that we were more interested in extracting relative positioning of nodes (nucleotides) in RNA pockets and this is more likely using dbscan than k-means clustering which is essentially a centroid-based clustering algorithm.
 2. Rhofold and ribonanzanet components were eliminated.
 There is currently no built-in 3D structure validation of predictions in the metrics.